Veterinary Science graduate destinations

 Responses were received from 72 UK graduates from 2018/19; this is a response rate of 59%

 |Paid work for an employer||94%|

 |Developing a creative, artistic or professional portfolio||0%|

 |Voluntary/unpaid work for an employer||0%|

 |Engaged in a course of study, training or research||3%|

 Most Veterinary Science graduates are employed in general practice.
 Veterinary science graduates are also employed in natural science laboratories, veterinary and medical schools, medical research institutes and those institutes that deal expressly with animal health and disease.
 Some go into research at either universities or research institutes, or go into industry, animal charities (e.g. RSPCA) or Government bodies such as DEFRA.

 Employers and occupations

-69 graduates, who reported as their main activity that they were working full-time six months after graduation, were employed as Veterinary Practitioners in a range of veterinary surgeries, hospitals and practices.
+63 graduates, who reported as their main activity that they were in paid work for an employer 15 months after graduation, were employed as Veterinary Practitioners in a range of veterinary surgeries, hospitals and practices.
 These included services specialising in equine, small animal, farm animal and mixed practice.

 Graduates entering non-Veterinary Practitioner roles entered business consultancy and medical internships.